-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage
+• For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.

-If you are also treated or

-What you must pay when you get these services Services that are covered for you includes fitting. monitored for an existing medical condition during Diabetes self-management training is covered under certain conditions the visit when you receive services, a copayment will • For persons at risk of diabetes: Fasting plasma glucose tests as apply for the care received medically necessary. for the existing medical • For foot care services related to diabetes, see podiatry services condition. in this benefit chart.
-You must first obtain a prescription from your PCP or physician treating your diabetes for covered diabetic supplies (including therapeutic custom-molded shoes).
-Before you receive diabetes self-management training services you must first obtain a referral from your PCP.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 10 You pay 10% coinsurance of this booklet.) for Medicare-covered items Covered items include, but are not limited to: wheelchairs, and related supplies. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion Qualification for each item pumps, speech generating devices, oxygen equipment, nebulizers, is dependent on the listed and walkers. criteria.
+Before you receive diabetes selfmanagement training services you must first obtain a referral from your PCP.

+Diabetes self-management training is covered under certain conditions.
+Coverage for blood glucose monitors, blood glucose tests strips, and glucose-control solutions is limited to the One Touch products manufactured by LifeScan, Inc. Please note, there is no preferred brand for lancets.

+For persons at risk of diabetes: Fasting plasma glucose tests as medically necessary.

+You must first obtain a prescription from your PCP or physician treating your diabetes for covered diabetic supplies (including therapeutic custommolded shoes).

+For foot care services related to diabetes, see podiatry services in this benefit chart.

+Durable medical equipment (DME) and related supplies

+(For a definition of "durable medical equipment," see Chapter 10 of this booklet.)

+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen

+You pay 10% coinsurance for Medicare-covered items and related supplies.

+Qualification for each item is dependent on the listed criteria.

-Except in an emergency, prior authorization from Tufts Health Plan Medicare Preferred may be required before you obtain certain durable medical equipment and supplies.
+^{} Except in an emergency, prior authorization from Tufts Health Plan Medicare Preferred may be required before you obtain certain durable medical equipment and supplies.